paulvi/eclipse-node-ide/Hints.md

  and changing theme to [Roboticket](http://eclipsecolorthemes.org/?view=theme&id=93) or other white background.
 Window->Preferences->General->Appearance->Color Theme

-When debugging, the issue [#15](https://github.com/Nodeclipse/nodeclipse-1/issues/15) is still present.
+When debugging, the issue [#15](https://github.com/Nodeclipse/nodeclipse-1/issues/15) is still present, when Chromium Editor (JS Editor) is opened.
+For your own sources be sure to use Nodeclipse Editor.

 ## Select JVM for Eclipse instance

-Add -vm opriotn in [eclipse.ini](http://wiki.eclipse.org/Eclipse.ini), that is in Eclipse folder.
+Add -vm option in [eclipse.ini](http://wiki.eclipse.org/Eclipse.ini), that is in Eclipse folder.
 Quote:

 	Note the format of the -vm option - it is important to be exact:
     	The -vm option and its value (the path) must be on separate lines.